neuralmagic/deepsparse/docs/guides/debugging-optimizing/diagnostics-debugging.md

     Node 9: Reshape
 ```

-### Finding Supported Nodes for Our Optimized NMIE
+### Finding Supported Nodes for Our Optimized Engine

 After the whole graph is loaded in, nodes are analyzed to determine whether they are supported by our optimized runtime engine.
 Notable "unsupported" operators are indicated by looking for `Unsupported [type of node]` in the log.
 For example, this is an unsupported Reshape node that produces a 6D tensor: